kastrind/onetemplate/README.md

 - run `gulp build-prod` to create the distribution

 - Generate favicons: https://www.favicon-generator.org/
+- If Google APIs and Services are used, obtain keys: https://console.cloud.google.com/home/dashboard
 - Integrate it to a Content Management System

 ## Deployment